PyxelM/alucinara/content/groups-and-places/early-morellic-tribes.md

 #### In Females
 A females's *Areyomittakhar* was a more sophisticated process, where the girl's mothers and aunts would perform ablutions on her twice a day for a month.
 This symbolised a girls transition into womanhood and prepared the girl for the rituals that came with being an adult woman, which was a sacred position in morellic societies.

-On the first day of the following month was the '\*Sinakasudh[^5],' which was a more private event than a *Kulyaanelya*.
+On the first day of the following month was the '\*Osinnelya[^5],' which was a more private event than a *Kulyaanelya*.
 The *Sinakasudh* required the girl to recite the oral tradition pertaining to the sanctity of womanhood in front of an audience, after which she would retire home to consume Nyuta tea and perform the same requests as boys on their *Kulyaanelya*.

 [^1]: Old Sarvaran << Proto-Morellic '\*Kherelh-lhi,' meaning 'god of earth;' Cf. Sarvaran 'Qherélh'
 [^2]: See also: [Watchstones](phenomena/watchstones.md)
 [^3]: Old Sarvaran, << Proto-Morellic '\*Azayom-it-takhal,' meaning 'the month of the years,' or 'month of the age \[of maturity]'
 [^4]: Old Sarvaran << Proto-Morellic '\*Kolyân-nalya,' meaning 'the festival of rejoicing'
-[^5]: Old Sarvaran << Proto-Morellic '\*Sina-kasüdh,' meaning 'a woman's day'
+[^5]: Old Sarvaran << Proto-Morellic '\*Osin-nalya,' meaning 'the festival of women'
 [^6]: Old Sarvaran << Proto-Morellic '\*Byelho-dyünu,' meaning 'clothes of marriage'
-[^7]: Old Sarvaran << Proto-Morellic '*Adhîm-nalya,' meaning 'entrance festival'
+[^7]: Old Sarvaran << Proto-Morellic '\*Adhîm-nalya,' meaning 'entrance festival'
+[^8]: Old Sarvaran << Proto-Morellic '\*Kasûma-it-bhilsu,' meaning 'keeping of the days'